andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/action-handling.md

 ## `onFormSubmit` action

-Called when the `submit` method on the `changesetWebform` instance is called.
+Called when the `submit` method on the `changesetWebform` class instance is called.
 This is usually when user clicks the submit button, but could also be initiated from outside of the form.

 Arguments: (`changesetWebform`, `componentArgs`)